madsdia293/simple_games/README.md

 # simple_games

-These are two simple games that you can play in your terminal.
+These are three simple Python games that you can play in your terminal.

+The adventure game is pretty straightfforwar.
+Just follow the prompts make your choices.

+For rock, paper, scissors, first play the game the uploded file.
+Then, you can change the what class plays what in line 123.
+  The compter players have learn functions that are kinda cool.
+It's really basic machine learning, but it's a start

+The racing turtles is pretty simple.
+You can even change the range in the range function(s) if you want to mess around with the speed of the race.